TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Learn how to Install Node Version Manager and Node Package Manager
+- Learn how to Install Node Version Manager and Node Package Manager.
-- Learn how to run Node console
+- Learn how to run Node console.

 ### Installing NVM